An In-Depth Look at Morpho-Syntactic Alignment

 This is the purely theoretical base which underlies each and every of the other aspects of morphosyntactic alignment.
 As such, this aspect has no tangible or independent features, manifesting only through the others.

-S = Sole argument of an intransitive verb
+U = Unitary (sole) argument of an intransitive verb (Typically S=Sole)

 A = Agent-like argument of a transitive verb

-D = Agent-like sole argument of an intransitive verb ("Doer")
+F = Agent-like sole argument of an intransitive verb ("Factor", archaically in the sense of "Doer")

 E = Patient-like sole argument of an intransitive verb ("Experiencer")